 You Bet Your Life was taken from Groucho's radio series of the same name.
 It was inspired after Groucho had done an improvisational scene with Bob Hope on radio.
 The idea was the same as it later was with Bill Cosby: to invite people on and have an unrehearsed conversation with them.
 Groucho could always be counted on to enliven the banter with his unique blend of comedy and wit.
 After talking with Groucho for several minutes, the contestants chose quiz questions from a category they had preselected and, if they answered them correctly, won money.
-Written by

 Did You Know?

 I Love Lucy is frequently cited as the first television show to be shot on film in front of a live audience.
 You Bet Your Life did so a year before I Love Lucy first went on the air.
 See more

 Well, I believe in doing it the old-fashioned way.

 [Groucho looks down and smiles.
 The audience begins to giggle.
 Groucho then looks up

 You know I must have some reputation.
 There isn't anything anyone can say on this stage that won't evoke some kind of a dirty laugh from the audience...